freeflowuniverse/crystallib/manual/3script/3script_format.md

-## 3Script Format
+## heroscript Format

-Below you can find an example of an action in 3script.
+Below you can find an example of an action in heroscript.

 ```js